LevelUpMarketers/trying-to-adult-rva-2025/docs/ProfilePopup.md

 ```

 Clicking the thumbnail opens an overlay showing the `data-full` image or falls back to the image's own `src` attribute.
+If the image has an `alt` attribute, that text appears beneath the popup as a caption.